michaelo/sapt/README.md

 Must fix to be usable AKA pri-TODO:
 -------------
 * Implement support for automatically include .env-files if they are found, scoped to the folder in which the reside.
+* Determine if current solution where variables can't be overwritten is a good idea or not.

 TODO, somewhat ordered:
 ------------
 * Set up automatic builds/cross-builds for Win10 x64, Linux x64, macOS (x64 and Arm)
     * TBD: shall we provide libcurl?
 If so, make sure to conform to https://curl.se/docs/copyright.html.
 * Due to this being an explorative project while learning Zig, there are inconsistencies regarding memory-handling.
 This must be cleaned up and unified.
+* Code quality - especially in main.zig - is quite crap at this point.
+* Arguments: Revise names for all arguments.
+E.g. -f is now "format", while it's commonly assumed to be "force".
 * sapt -h should also provide information about format of test files, and perhaps also playbooks, to be self-contained.
     * Propose:
         * sapt -h test